Dirty Dike is an all-talking, all-breathing, fully-functioning rap FIEND.

-The success of ‘Champion Fraff’, plus the potent addition of solo sophomore follow up ‘Constant Dikestar’ and by the gloriously received ‘Sloshpot EP’, as well as the wicked ‘Return Of The Twat’ LP have seen Dike has grow from a rambunctious twenty-something into one of the most talked about emcees in the game.
+The success of ‘Champion Fraff’, plus the potent addition of solo sophomore follow up ‘Constant Dikestar’ and by the gloriously received ‘Sloshpot EP’, the wicked ‘Return Of The Twat’, as well as the debaucherous ‘Sucking On Prawns In The Moonlight’ have seen Dike has grow from a rambunctious twenty-something into one of the most talked about emcees/producers in the game.

 You can now find him either in the Melon Skin Emporium beating the fuck into his MPC, neck deep in records at one of London’s many vinyl emporiums or literally flying up the motorways and down the train tracks of the UK, or jumping on a jet or two overseas delivering one of the rowdiest shows on the circuit to sold-out venues EVERYWHERE.

-Forever discontent with riding the previous album wave, Dike’s new album ‘Sucking On Prawns In The Moonlight’ is out September 21st 2015 on High Focus Records.
+Forever discontent with riding the previous album wave, Dike’s new single ‘Permanent Midnight’ is out September 7th 2018 on limited edition 7” vinyl and on all digital platforms courtesy of High Focus Records.